2. Installation instructions¶

 In this section we use conda to install the versions of the language interpreters and third-party libraries required by the package’s diagnostics.

-who will be using the package.
-This path will be referred to as <CONDA_ROOT> below.
+as the user who will be using the package.
+This path will be referred to as <CONDA_ROOT> or <MICROMAMBA_ROOT> below.

-If you don’t have write access to <CONDA_ROOT>
+• If you don’t have write access to <CONDA_ROOT>/<MICROMAMBA_ROOT>

-Install all the package’s conda environments by running
+• Install all the package’s conda environments with anaconda/miniconda by running

 The names of all conda environments used by the package begin with “_MDTF”, so as not to conflict with other environments in your conda installation.
 The installation process should finish within ten minutes.